PACO-CPU/minimal-mistakes/_docs/012-download.md

 title: "Download"
 permalink: /docs/download/
 excerpt: "How and where from can the PACO toolchain be downloaded."
-modified: 2016-08-08T16:25:30-04:00
 sidebar:
     nav: "getting-started"
 ---

 ## Download
+Clone the entire project to your system.

+` $ git clone --recursive `

-To prevent you from cloning all subdirectories of the project by yourself, you can download the content from the master directory: (TODO: add link)
+The `--recursive` flag saves you from cloning all subdirectories of the project manually.
+This instead, downloads the entire content to your main directory.

-Be aware that all data will need about 18GB.
+#### Be aware that entire project requires about 18GB of space on your system.

+### (TODO: add link)